RosettaCommons/documentation/scripting_documentation/EnvironmentFramework.md

 As shown in the example, the JumpClaim simultaneously creates and claims access to a Jump between to arbitrary regions in the consensus Conformation.
 The position1 option takes either a label (usually a virtual residue) or a ResidueSelector and places one end of the jump-to-be there.
 If the selection or label refers to more than one residue, the first one is chosen.
 The position2 option is the same.
 If the given label does not exist, a virtual residue will be created with that name.

-The control_strength option sets control strength for the created jump RT (see ControlStrength).
+The control_strength option sets the [ControlStrength](#ControlStrength) for the created jump RT.
 The "cut" option is the same as the position1 and position2 options, except that it sets the position of the cut built be the jump.
 It need not be between position1 and position2 but, if not specified, is chosen from the range between position1 and position2.
 The "atom1" and "atom2" options (must be supplied together) choose the atoms to and from (respectively) the jump is to be created.
 The default is "CA" if "physical_cut" is set to true or is placed such that the stub is within the residue--either "C" or "N" depending on folding direction--if "physical_cut" is false.
 In addition, the option "physical_cut" determines whether or not the upper and lower cut residues are scored as an artificial chainbreaks (false) or not (true).
 The jump must also be assigned a name via the "jump_label" option.
 At the moment, however, this name is only used as an internal unique identifier.

 ###TorsionClaim